skynettoday/skynet-today/_posts/editorials/2019-02-04-ai-automation-job-loss.md

 ----------

 [In a 2018 article](https://www.oxfordmartin.ox.ac.uk/opinion/view/404), the authors
-of the Oxford study notes that in comparison to recent estimates on jobs at risk of displacement by automation:
+of the Oxford study note that in comparison to recent estimates on jobs at risk of displacement by automation:

 > Seen through the lens of the twentieth century, our estimate, that